Calculus 1 - Full College Course

 • To determine if an equation has an identity, plug in numbers or graph the left and right sides to check if they match.

-• An identity is an equation that holds true for all variable values.
+• An identity is an equation that holds true for all values of the variable.

 • Three Pythagorean identities are stated and proven: cosine squared theta plus sine squared theta equals one, tan squared theta plus one equals secant squared theta, and cotangent squared theta plus one equals cosecant squared theta.

-• Prove the first Pythagorean identity by using the unit circle and the Pythagorean Theorem.
+• The first Pythagorean identity is proven using the unit circle and the Pythagorean Theorem.

-• The sum and difference formulas for trigonometric functions are used to compute the sine and cosine of the sum and difference of two angles.
+• The sum and difference formulas are used to compute the sine and cosine of the sum and difference of two angles.

 04:57:50